Trading Taxes in the US

 A capital gain is simply when you generate a profit from selling a security for more money than you originally paid for it, or if you buy a security for less money than you received when selling it short.
 Both traders and investors can pay tax on capital gains.

-Normally, if you hold your position for less than one year, it will be considered a short-term capital gain, and you will be taxed at the usual rate.
-However, if you hold the position for more than one year, your profit is usually taxed at the preferential long-term capital gains rates, which are currently 0%, 15%, or 20% depending on your taxable income and filing status.
+Normally, if you hold your position for less than one year, it will be considered a short-term capital gain, and you will be taxed at ordinary income tax rates.
+However, if you hold the position for more than one year, your profit is usually taxed at the preferential long-term capital gains rates, which are currently 0%, 15%, or 20% depending on your taxable income and filing status, and may also be subject to the 3.8% Net Investment Income Tax for higher-income taxpayers.

 Capital Losses